 11.2 Estate Tax Consequences to Contributor.
 If the Contributor is an income beneficiary of the contribution he or she makes to the Fund, or if the Contributor retains the right to terminate or revoke (only by will) another beneficiary's income interest in the Fund, then at the death of the Contributor, the Contributor's entire interest in the Fund is included in the Contributor's gross estate for federal estate tax purposes under Code section 2036(a).
 The Contributor's "entire interest in the Fund" is the value at the time of the Contributor's death of the units attributable to the gift the Contributor made to the Fund.
-Because the Contributor's units will pass over to the Fund, it must be included in the Contributor's estate should be able to utilize the estate tax charitable deduction for the full value of the units.
+Because the Contributor's units will pass over to the Fund, it must be included in the Contributor's gross estate; however, if the Contributor was the sole income beneficiary, the Contributor's estate should be able to utilize the estate tax charitable deduction for the full value of the units.